MasterScrat/rl-insights/docs/a3c.md

 - The [Mujoco](mujoco.md) domain, using 14 tasks
 - A custom "labyrinth" environment (subsequently released as [DeepMind Lab](dm-lab.md))

-It results in faster learning in almost all cases.
+Parallel methods learn faster in almost all cases.
 The results are most impressive when combining the parallel framework with advantage actor-critic.
 See for example the last line of these benchmarks on 3 Atari games: [^original]

 ![atari evaluation](img/a3c_evaluation.png)

-The resulting method is A3C, the "Asynchronous Advantage Actor Critic" - this paper's claim to fame!
+The resulting method is **A3C**, the "Asynchronous Advantage Actor Critic" - this paper's claim to fame!

-The paper then provide in-depth evaluation of A3C on the Atari domain, using the complete Atari test suite of 57 games.
+The paper then provide in-depth evaluation of A3C on the Atari domain, using the complete test suite of 57 games.
-Looking at mean performance, A3C reaches state of the art status, training twice faster than its competition: [^original]
+Looking at mean performances, A3C reaches state of the art status, training twice faster than its competition: [^original]

 ![atari evaluation](img/a3c_final_results.png)

 It should be noted that the question of [evaluation of RL agents](how-to-benchmark.md), and more specifically evaluation when using Atari games, has been hotly debated since this paper came out.
 The use of the mean performance is no longer regarded as reliable as some games can easily skew the final ranking.

-A3C in details
+Extra improvements
 ---

 Beyond its parallel nature, A3C includes a number of improvements compared to vanilla [advantage actor critic](actor-critic.md):